Recognizing Taliban Or Not, UK To Continue Humanitarian Assistance To Afghans: UK State Secy - UrduPoint

 ISLAMABAD, Sep 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2021 ) :Secretary of State for Foreign, Commonwealth and Development Affairs of the United Kingdom, Dominic Raab on Friday said beyond the matter of recognizing the Taliban government in Afghanistan, his country would continue to extend humanitarian assistance to its people.

-Addressing a joint press conference along with Foreign Minister Shah Mahmood Qureshi, the British State Secretary said whether the UK recognized the Taliban government or not, it would like to have a "line of communication through aid agencies to help the people of Afghanistan".
+Addressing a joint press conference along with Foreign Minister Shah Mahmood Qureshi, the British State Secretary said whether the UK recognized the Taliban government or not, it would like to have a "line of communication through aid agencies to help the people of Afghanistan."
+Foreign Secretary Raab, who also visited the Afghanistan-Pakistan border at Torkham to see on-ground situation, underlined the UK's commitment to help those fleeing Afghanistan including by supporting neighbouring countries.

+"The UK has announced a doubling of aid to Afghanistan to £286 million, and has released the first tranche of £30m of that to support Afghanistan's regional neighbours, including Pakistan," he said.

-Raab mentioned that some of the Taliban were "positive at the level of words", however stressed that "we need to test them first".
+Raab mentioned that some of the Taliban were "positive at the level of words", however stressed that "we need to test them first."
+He said the basis for the UK-Pakistan relationship was very strong and expressed the desire of his country to take it to the next level.

-He said Britain would increase development funds for the neighbouring countries of Afghanistan to ensure helping out the Afghan people, crossing over the borders.
+"We also have a very clear and shared interest in the future of Afghanistan, he said.
+He said Britain would increase development funds for the neighbouring countries of Afghanistan to ensure helping out the Afghan people crossing over the borders.

 To a question on keeping Pakistan in the 'red list' banning travel, he said he could totally understand the impact of the decision on the Pakistani and British-Pakistani nationals.